-| Cost Type | Amount (USD) | Frequency | Required for a Maine LLC? | Key Cost Notes |
+| Cost item | Amount | Notes |

-| Name reservation (120 days) | $20 | As needed | No | Optional; only if you want to hold a name before filing. |
+| Name reservation (optional) | $20 | Useful if the name needs to be held before filing. |

 If you also want help comparing formation providers, our best LLC services in Maine guide shows how leading companies stack up on price and features on top of these state fees.